marciovmartins/futsite-microservices/doc/arch/ADR-001-Project-definition-and-initial-deploy.md

 Initial setup for the futsite pelada publisher & organizer application.
 It is necessary to set up the initial project and deploy of the core domain.

-## Amateur Soccer Game Core Domain
+## Amateur Soccer Match Core Domain

 In this domain will be possible: